 Many people who are fish owners use a certain type of substrate in their tanks, which is the material which lines the bottom.
 Substrate can be rocks, gravel, sand, and other things too.
 Well, today we are here to find out everything there is to know about sand as substrate for your fish tank but what is the best aquarium sand to use? let’s find out.

 There are many benefits of using sand as substrate which you should know about.
 We’re also going to talk about the different kinds of sand that you can use aside from aquarium sand such as play sand and pool sand.
-This is our personal favorite.
+This is our top pick.

 |Ocean Direct Live Sand||9.7/10|